ml4ai/automates/documentation/reports/m1_architecture_report/equations.md

 This step is required for the construction of several datasets meant to be used for the training and evaluation of the models required for the following steps.

-For this purpose we will use papers written in latex downloaded in bulk from [arXiv](https://arxiv.org/help/bulk_data_s3).
+For this purpose we will use papers written in LaTeX downloaded in bulk from [arXiv](https://arxiv.org/help/bulk_data_s3).
 Previously, similar datasets have been constructed but they are limited in scope.
 Particularly, a sample of source files from the `hep-th` (High Energy Physics) section of arXiv was